Hollywood, History Combine In Churchill Art Auction - UrduPoint

 Hollywood, History Combine In Churchill Art Auction

-Rabat, (UrduPoint / Pakistan Point News - 28th Feb, 2021 ) :Hollywood's Angelina Jolie and Britain's iconic wartime prime minister Sir Winston Churchill, a keen artist who took inspiration from the Moroccan city of Marrakesh, are combining for a March 1 date at Christie's auction house in London.
+Rabat, March 3 (UrduPoint / Pakistan Point News - 3rd Mar, 2021 ) :Hollywood's Angelina Jolie and Britain's iconic wartime prime minister Sir Winston Churchill, a keen artist who took inspiration from the Moroccan city of Marrakesh, combined for a March 1 date at Christie's auction house in London.

-"The Tower of the Koutoubia Mosque", an oil painting Churchill produced during a World War II visit, is tipped to fetch between £1.5 million and £2.5 million ($2 million and $3.5 million), according to a Christie's estimate.
+"The Tower of the Koutoubia Mosque", an oil painting Churchill produced during a World War II visit, sold for £7 million ($9.75 million), smashing expectations it would fetch between £1.5 million and £2.5 million ($2 million and $3.5 million).

-Put up for auction by Angelina Jolie, it is vaunted in Christie's catalogue as "Churchill's most important work.
+Put up for auction by Angelina Jolie, it was vaunted in Christie's catalogue as "Churchill's most important work.
 Aside from its distinguished provenance, it is the only landscape he made" during the war.

 A career army officer before entering politics, Churchill started to paint relatively late, at the age of 40.